SocketDotTech/socket-docs/docs/introduction.md

 sidebar_position: 1
 ---

-Socket 2.0 is the first chain abstraction protocol for Web3.
+Socket 2.0 is the first Chain Abstraction Protocol for Web3.
 It is a modular, extensible, and composable protocol that enables chain-agnostic applications.
 Socket abstracts away the underlying complexity of chains, allowing users to interact with applications without having to worry about the underlying chain.

 :::tip
 Searching for documentation on **Socket Liquidity Layer**, **Socket API**, or **Socket Widget**?
 These resources are part of Bungee and can be found in the [Bungee Docs](https://docs.bungee.exchange/).